NatZuKix/NatZuKix/README.md

 Frontend, backend, and full-stack developer
 -------------------------------------------

-my nickname is Nutnon.
-I am a third-year student studying in the school of Information Technology at King Mongkut's University of Technology Thonburi.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [nutthanon.than@kmutt.ac.th](mailto: nutthanon.than@kmutt.ac.th)